 Useful Planning Links

 Below are a number of resources that I have used while planning my various Caminos.
 Some may prove worthwhile to you.
-If you know of others, please let me know.
-I can add them to the list for others to view.
-You can let me know by emailing me at email@example.com.
+If you have a website, blog, resource or Youtube video, just drop me a line: firstname.lastname@example.org.

-- Camino Society of Ireland – Independent, non-commercial information.
+- Camino Society Ireland – For Irish pilgrims.
+Independent, non-commercial information.
 Become a member and stay connected to the Camino.
+You can buy a pilgrim passport for your Camino here also.

-- The Camino de Santiago Forum – Many of the answers you are looking for will be here.
+- The Camino de Santiago Forum – Many of the answers you are looking for will be here / meet other pilgrims.

 - Camino Adventures – Run by Leslie Gilmour.
-A great blogging site with a dedicated forum.
+A great blog with great advice.

 - Rome2rio – Find out how to get from A to B. Great for working out a travel plan for you.

-- Accommodation on the Camino Frances – A detailed list of accommodation on the French Way as of December 2017.
+- Accommodation on the Camino Frances – A detailed list of accommodation on the Camino Francés as of December 2017.

 - Sleeping on the Camino Portugues – A detailed list of accommodation on the Portuguese Caminho – with thanks to the Caminho Portuguese Pilgrims group on Facebook